Alex Kirilloff Player Props: Twins vs. Guardians

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Alex Kirilloff?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Alex Kirilloff At The Plate

-- Kirilloff has three doubles, three home runs and 16 walks while hitting .315.
+- Kirilloff is hitting .312 with four doubles, three home runs and 16 walks.

-- Kirilloff is batting .462 during his last outings and is on a four-game hitting streak.
+- Kirilloff is batting .467 during his last outings and is on a five-game hitting streak.

-- In 24 games played this season, he has gone deep in two of them.
+- In 25 games played this year, he has homered in two of them.

-- Kirilloff has driven in a run in seven games this season (29.2%), including two games with multiple runs batted in.
+- In seven games this season (28.0%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.